lindseyW111/HelloWorld.js/README.md

 In javascript short-circuit evaluation happens in to instances with the or and and operations, javascript will read left to right.

+### Or operator will return the first true value or the last false value.

+Input:

+    console.log(true || false)

+Output:

+      true

 ## Sources
 https://www.w3schools.com/js/js_history.asp#:~:text=JavaScript%20was%20invented%20by%20Brendan,JavaScript%20for%20the%20Firefox%20browser